Lawrence Whitfield Major: Early life and family

-Major was born on 19 March 1933 to Lloyd Major and Lilly Major in Moss Town, Exuma, Bahamas.
+Major was born on 19 March 1932 to Lloyd Major and Lillian Major nee Saunders in Moss Town, Exuma, Bahamas.

+He was the third child and second son.

 Legacy

 In 1979 Major was made a Member of the Order of the British Empire.
 In 2016 the Royal Bahamas Defence Force, the agency that evolved from the Police Marine Division that Major commanded, commissioned the HMBS Lawrence Major.